-Australian native food is growing in popularity, but to many Australians, it’s still a mystery.
-Accepted local fare such as kangaroo, saltbush and pippies are just a small fraction of thousands of potential ingredients in our own backyard.
+Australian native food or bush tucker, Aboriginal food are growing in popularity, but too many Australians, it’s still a mystery.
+Accepted local fare such as kangaroo, saltbush and pippies are just a fraction of the ingredients in our own backyard (Bush).
 Some of these foods have flavours we’re not used to – at times bitter, astringent and powerful.

 Green Ants (gulguk)

 Kris Lloyd’s Woodside Cheese Wrights is well known.
 Its Monet (goat’s cheese with edible flower art) is found on menus and in fridges across the country.
 For Lloyd’s newest product, Anthill, she went back in time (around 60,000 years).